itsiktsarfati/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/02_get_task_list_API.md

 ### API Description

-Gets the list of regular active tasks (task_status and task_execution_status columns are active) for a user based on the user's permission group (admin, owner, or tester) and based on the user's TDM environment roles:
+Gets the list of regular active tasks (version_ind is 'false', task_status and task_execution_status columns are 'Active') for a user based on the user's permission group (admin, owner, or tester) and based on the user's TDM environment roles:

 - **Admin Users:**